-16.2 Judicial Panel and Hearings
+15.4 Judicial Panel and Hearings

-- 16.2.1 The Board and/or CA may appoint a Judiciary Panel or Judicial Commissioner to hear allegation/s if the alleged offender disputes the allegation/s.
-The Panel will hear and decide on the report, in a manner which accords with the principles of natural justice and best ensures a fair and prompt determination. - 16.2.2 Upon notification from CA, the Judiciary Panel/Commissioner will arrange a hearing that will take place in person or via video conference within the timeframe as outlined within 16.9.2, or NCA specifically see 16.9.3. - 16.2.3 The Judicial Panel/Commissioner reserves the right to hold a hearing and/or make a judicial decision, regardless of if the subject attends the hearing - 16.2.4 BOPCA specifically; The Judiciary Panel must communicate the decision orally at the conclusion of the hearing and must deliver a written decision with full reasons for the decision within 48 hours of the decision being orally communicated.
+- 15.4.1 The Board and/or CA may appoint a Judiciary Panel.
+The Panel will consider and decide on the submission, in a manner which accords with the principles of natural justice and best ensures a fair and prompt determination. - 15.4.2 Upon notification from CA, the Judiciary Panel will arrange a hearing that will take place in person or via video conference within the timeframe as outlined within 15.9.2, or NCA specifically see 15.9.3. - 15.4.3 The Judicial Panel reserves the right to hold a hearing and/or make a judicial decision, regardless of if the subject attends the hearing.

-16.3 Register of Misdemeanours and Penalties
+15.5 Register of Misdemeanours and Penalties